Thermal Model of a House

 This example shows how to use Simulink® to create the thermal model of a house.
 This system models the outdoor environment, the thermal characteristics of the house, and the house heating system.

-The sldemo_househeat_data.m file initializes data in the model workspace.
-To make changes, you can edit the model workspace directly or edit the file and re-load the model workspace.
-To view the model workspace, from the Simulink Editor Modeling tab, click Model Explorer.
+sldemo_househeat_data.m file initializes data in the model workspace.
+To make changes, you can edit the model workspace directly or edit the file and reload the model workspace.
+To view the model workspace, from the Simulink Editor, on the Modeling tab, in the Design section, click Model Explorer.

-Defines the house geometry (size, number of windows)
+Defines the house geometry: size and number of windows